nicklockwood/FXParser/README.md

     - (instancetype)separatedBy:(FXParser *)parser;

-This method returns a new parser that will match a sequence of one or more of the original parser's required string separated by the supplied parser's required string.
+This method returns a new parser that will match a sequence of one or more instances of the original parser's expected string, separated by the supplied parser's expected string.
 For example if the original parser matched a number, and the new parser argument matches a comma, the resultant parser would match a comma-delimited list of numbers.

     - (instancetype)surroundedBy:(FXParser *)parser;

-This is a convenience method that returns a new parser that matches the original string preceeded and followed by the supplied parser's required string.
+This is a convenience method that returns a new parser that matches the original string preceeded and followed by the supplied parser's expected string.
 This might be used to match a string in quotes for example, or a token surrounded by white space.
 It is equivalent to `[FXParser sequence:@[parser, self, parser]]`.

     - (instancetype)or:(FXParser *)parser;

-This method returns a new parser that matches either the original parser's string or the supplied parser's string.
-It is equivalent to creating a new parser with `[FXParser oneOf:@[self, parser]].
+This method returns a new parser that matches either the original parser's expected string or the supplied parser's expected string.
+It is equivalent to creating a new parser using `[FXParser oneOf:@[self, parser]].

     - (instancetype)then:(FXParser *)parser;

-This method returns a new parser that matches the original parser's string followed by the supplied parser's string.
+This method returns a new parser that matches the original parser's expected string followed by the supplied parser's expected string.
 It is equivalent to creating a new parser with `[FXParser sequence:@[self, parser]]`.

 Value transformers